SumoLogic/sumologic-documentation/docs/alerts/monitors/monitor-faq.md

 - **Data scanned by the query**.
 This is the primary driver of cost and is incurred every time the monitor is evaluated.
 To reduce costs, optimize your query using [default scope](/docs/manage/partitions/flex/faq/#how-can-i-optimize-my-query-using-default-scope) to include only necessary partitions and minimize the amount of data scanned.
 - **Time range of the monitor query**.
 For static monitors, adjust the detection window under [Trigger Type](/docs/alerts/monitors/create-monitor/#step-1-set-trigger-conditions) (for example, `"Alert when result is _____ within <detection window> minutes"`) to use a shorter time range, which reduces the amount of data scanned.
 For outlier monitors, reduce the **datapoints** parameter under **Trigger Type** to lower the scanned bytes.

-By carefully configuring these elements, you can optimize monitor performance while keeping scan costs under control.
+By carefully configuring these elements, you can balance scan costs with monitoring requirements.

 ## Can I convert my existing Scheduled Search to a monitor?